-The Institute for Visual and Public Art offers a Bachelor of Arts in Visual and Public Art (see page 63).
+The Institute for Visual and Public Art offers a Bachelor of Arts in Visual and Public Art.

 The Institute for Visual and Public Art offers several courses that satisfy various ULRs including Creative and Artistic Expression, Ethics, and Literature and Popular Culture.